liwentran/csf-angthow1-ltran29/csf_assign03/README.txt

 Store misses: 1558
 Total cycles: 8707741

 We conclude that write back is better for performance because it requires less cycles.
+Intuitively, this makes sense because if you update memory every single time instead of doing it all at once, it will be slower.

 LRU vs fifo